-The following tutorial outlines how to edit the logo with Adobe® Fireworks CS4.
+The following tutorial outlines how to edit the logo with Adobe Fireworks CS3.
 Fireworks is required for logo editing.
-CS3 can be used for image source editing.

 You will want to install the provided fonts before proceeding to edit in Fireworks, if you wish to use the same font for your logo editing.

-Login to your web server where Tachyon is installed.
+- Login to your web server where Refraction is installed.

 Ensure that you are uploading the correct logo to avoid confusion if it does not change.
 Also take into account hosting permissions.
 Sometimes, hosts which are not designed for WordPress may have permissions not suited for the setup, thus, the upload will not be complete.
 In this case, contact your hosting provider.